Artificial Intelligence Governance for New Zealand Government Agencies

 - • Exit strategy and data portability requirements

-Treaty Compliance Governance
+Treaty of Waitangi Compliance Governance

-- • Maori data sovereignty principles embedded in AI policy
+- • Māori data governance principles embedded in AI policy through kaitiakitanga

-- • Iwi and hapu consultation frameworks for AI deployment
+- • Iwi and hapū consultation frameworks for AI deployment

-- • Cultural impact assessment templates
+- • Cultural impact assessment templates grounded in te ao Māori

-- • Te Tiriti alignment documentation
+- • Te Tiriti o Waitangi alignment documentation for each AI system

 Agency Risk Assessment Framework